laanlabs/metal-splats/README.md

 :warning: This was a quick weekend hack project for educational purposes.
 As such the code is bad.

-🔹 NOTE: PLY models use [git LFS](https://git-lfs.com/) for file storage
+🔹 NOTE: PLY models use [git LFS](https://git-lfs.com/) for file storage.
+You may need to run ```git lfs pull``` if PLYs are missing

-## Notes / Todos
+## Notes
 - Does not use a tile based renderer, just basic quad rasterization
 - Spherical harmonics are not supported
-- Sorting is done with std::sort on CPU only
+- Sorting is done on main thread with std::sort on CPU
+### Todos
+- fix pan / drag / rotate gesture handling for moving the model - now it's broken
+- snap models to AR planes
+- GPU sorting
+- detect centroids and model extents on load rather than hand specifying

 ## License(s)